harness/developer-hub/tutorials/cd-pipelines/approvals.md

 ## Before you begin

 Before you start this tutorial, you need to have a **Harness CD pipeline** with active delegates and connectors.
-Please follow this [tutorial](tutorials/cd-pipelines/kubernetes/manifest.md) that gets you started with Harness Continuous Delivery (CD).
-The tutorial below uses the Harness resources created as part of the get-started tutorial.
+Please follow this [tutorial to get started with Harness Continuous Delivery (CD)](/docs/continuous-delivery/get-started/cd-tutorials/manifest).
+The tutorial below uses the Harness resources created as part of that tutorial.

 **Harness User Group:** This tutorial uses [Harness User Groups](/docs/platform/role-based-access-control/add-user-groups/) to manage user access.
 Create a user group named `approval-demo` at the account level, and add yourself as a user.